Inno-Cringineers/Telegram_Calendar/.docs/sprints/sprint-0/meeting-1.md

 # Transcript of the recording with timestamps and speaker labels.

-Transcript of the recording with timestamps and speaker labels (./meeting_1_Transcript/"IT Product_speaker_en_bilingual_timestamps.txt") available via the link:
+Transcript of the recording with timestamps and speaker labels (./meeting_1_Transcript/"IT Product_speaker_en_bilingual_timestamps") available via the link:

 https://drive.google.com/drive/folders/1lFrmgIr-B6MBpstlfxNTnKZliYNLUD5s?usp=drive_link